Bcu.Cict.CmsApi.Entities.Content.Corporate.Content.MediaItem?.AlternativeText

 The staff at the college were not helpful or understanding of my learning difficulty, and told me I would never get into university because I would not pass the entry exams.
 However, this made me determined and I got four offers from universities.

 Being at BCU has been a dream come true for me.
-I never in a million years thought I was able to go to university.
+I never in a million years thought I would be able to go to university.
 It has been hard but so much fun!
 I would do it all over again and I’m sad in a way that I will be leaving soon.
 The experience of university has been amazing and I’ve tried to participate in everything I could.

-I am proud that I am going to talk at the NETconference 2019 about what it’s like to be a student nurse with dyslexia.
+I am proud that I am going to talk at the NET conference 2019 about what it’s like to be a student nurse with dyslexia.
 I was also part of the Positive Choices learning disability nursing conference – I spoke at the Dublin conference in 2018 and helped host it here at BCU in 2019.
 I have received an award from the University for my practice.
 I also help with Brew@HELS – a regular coffee morning for everyone in my faculty - and this helps me feel a part of a team where students and staff work together.

 Since coming to BCU, I feel more confident - not that I lacked confidence before, but I feel I have found my voice and people take me more seriously.
 I do still worry a lot about qualifying but I think this is because it means so much to me.
 There are still challenges - I failed my last assignment and have to re-sit it.
 This has made my anxiety really bad because I want to qualify so much.